mixxxdj/manual/source/chapters/library.rst

 **Importing tracks**
   Mixxx imports your music library automatically when it is run for the first time.
-Go to the chapter :ref:`djing-import` for detailed information.
+Go to the chapter :ref:`configuration-import` for detailed information.

 **Previewing Tracks**
   To pre-listen to tracks in your headphones without loading them to a regular